ferdous-mahmud/CreditCard/README.md

 # How to contrubute :

-            1. Fork the repository
+            1. Fork this repository
-            2. Clone the repository
+            2. Clone this repository
             3. Create a branch
             4. Make necessary changes and commit those changes
             5. Push changes to GitHub